idoshahar96-sudo/debt-portfolio-efficiency-analysis/README.md

 A minimal `requirements.txt` is provided to ensure reproducibility, and a `.gitignore` is included to exclude environment- and system-specific artifacts.

 ## Dataset Overview
-The dataset contains customer-level loan records for defaulted loans only.
-All identifiers (e.g., country, city) are anonymized and mapped to generic IDs with no real-world linkage.
+The dataset contains customer-level loan records for defaulted loans.

 Key quantitative fields include:
 - **Original Sum** – Original loan amount issued to the customer